CCAS 2023 Annual Meeting

 WORKSHOP: Patient Blood Management: When One Size Doesn't Fit All - What's New in Hemostasis and Coagulation Management for Congenital Cardiac Surgery Patients

-Dr. Stephanie Grant is an Assistant Professor of Anesthesiology and Pediatrics at Emory University and Children's Healthcare of Atlanta.
-She is the Program Director of the Pediatric Cardiac Anesthesiology Fellowship at Emory.
-Her research interests include studying thrombin generation in patients with congenital heart disease and during cardiac surgery with cardiopulmonary bypass.
+Dr. Stephanie Grant is an Associate Professor of Anesthesiology and Pediatrics at Emory University School of Medicine and Children’s Healthcare of Atlanta.
+At Emory, she is the Program Director of the Pediatric Cardiac Anesthesiology Fellowship and is committed to the education of trainees.
+She is currently on the CCAS Board of Directors and is the Chair of the Pediatric Cardiac Anesthesiology Program Directors’ Committee.
+Her research includes evaluating thrombin generation in patients with congenital heart disease.

 Thursday, March 30, 2023